radiorabe/klangbecken/doc/design.md

 ## CLI

-The [CLI](../klangbecken/cli.py) provides commands to manage the data directory and run the development serve.
+The [CLI](../klangbecken/cli.py) provides commands to manage the data directory and run the development server.
 For details see the [command line interface documentation](cli.md).

 ## API